rishisun/proxmox/README.md

 # COMMANDS related to ovirt and proxmox.

-Migrating the OVIRT vms.
+##Migrating the OVIRT vms.

-track down the VM disk on the ovirt cluster. let assume the disk as hdp-en00
+Track down the VM disk on the ovirt cluster.

+let assume the disk as hdp-en00

 Copy the files to the proxmox cluster on the folder with enough space.